-We have various non-cancelable operating leases for our corporate offices in Petah Tikva in Israel, in London in the UK and in New York City in the United States.
+We have various non-cancelable operating leases for our corporate offices in Petah Tikva in Israel, in London in the UK, New York City and in Atlanta in the United States.
 The leases for these facilities expire in 2032, 2029 and 2030, respectively and we have options to renew these leases.
-As of December 31, 2022, we had fixed future minimum lease payments of \$21.6 million, of which \$3.3 million is due in the next twelve months.
-We incurred an aggregate of approximately \$8.5 million in capital expenditures associated with the build-out of our headquarters in Petah Tikva from the fourth quarter of 2020 through the year ended December 31, 2022.
-The build-out of our headquarters in Petah Tikva is substantially complete as of December 31, 2022.
+As of December 31, 2023, we had fixed future minimum lease payments of \$26.7 million, of which \$4.1 million is due in the next twelve months.